author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 The '#MeToo' movement today is focusing on sexual misconduct by men; but, it's perhaps been a long time coming.
-Now more than ever, let's teach boys to be sensitive and respectful towards women.
+Now more than ever, let's teach boys to be sensitive and respectful toward women

 What's happening in the world nowadays troubles and worries me in many ways - as a human being who is concerned about others, as an adult who sees rampant misogyny and frequently hears reports of sexual assault, as a man who feels that he should be doing more to stand up for others, especially women, as a husband who hopes (and prays) that his wife and women he knows are safe when they go out, and as a father who is trying his best to raise a son who will respect women and everyone else.

 Of course, it doesn't help that we live in a society that is quick to objectify women, turn a blind eye to them being molested, stalked, insulted or raped and then make them feel like it was all their fault.
 But it is imperative for us to realise that together we form, what is called, the 'society' and are responsible for ensuring that everyone around us feels and remains safe.
-It is also high time for us to realise that fathers can play an active role in raising sons who will grow up to create a fairer, more equal and safer society.
+It is also high time for us to realise that fathers can play an active role in teaching their sons to respect women and in raising sons who will grow up to create a fairer, more equal and safer society

 One of the basic truths of parenting is that our children become what we are and not what we say.
 So, do the right things like respecting your wife and other women, treating them as equals, listening to their opinions, being civil, never resorting to physical violence, being compassionate and so on.